phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

 #### Voice

-The voice cost is in two legs, to receive and redirect (make) a call.
+The voice cost is in two legs: to receive and redirect (make) a call.

 To receive a call: 1¢/minute